RebinW/active-directory-domain-services/02-dns-configuration/04-srv-records.md

 # SRV Records and AD Service discovery

 ## Overview
-Active Directory relies on DNS to locate services within the environment/ network.
+Active Directory relies on DNS to locate services within the environment/network.
 One of the most important DNS record types used in this process is the SRV record.
-SRV record ensures that clients and servers can locate services such as domain controllers, global gatelog servers, and Kerberos authentication services.
+SRV records ensures that clients and servers can locate services such as domain controllers, global gatelog servers, and Kerberos authentication services.
 Without SRV records, domain-joined computers would not be able to locate services required for authentication and other operations.

 ## Objectives
 - Understand what SRV records are